Xuejiagang site: Geography

-The site itself covers an area of approximately 300,000 square meters, while the mound stretches from west to east, resembling a dragon's head.
+The site itself covers an area of approximately 300,000 m2, while the mound stretches from west to east, resembling a dragon's head.
 Most of the Xuejiagang culture was located in the slopes of the Dabie Mountains, the Wanhe River basin, along with Wuchang Lake and Po Lake.
-Its diversity is closely related to the Liangzhu Culture in the nearby Taihu Lake area.
+Its diversity is closely related to the Liangzhu culture in the nearby Taihu Lake area.